Quebec French lexicon: Perception

 The perceived overuse of anglicisms in the colloquial register is one cause of the stigmatization of Quebec French.
 Both the Québécois and the European French accuse each other (and themselves) of using too many anglicisms.
 A running joke of the difference between European French and Quebec French is that in Europe, on se gare dans un parking (one parks in a carpark) and in Quebec, on se parque dans un stationnement (one parks in a parking lot).

 Quebec and France tend to have entirely different anglicisms because in Quebec they are the gradual result of two and a half centuries of living with English speaking neighbors, whereas in Europe anglicisms are much more recent and the result of the increasing international dominance of American English.

 Other differences

 Like most global languages there are regional differences.
 Even within Quebec there are regional uses of words or expression.
-Here are some other differences between standard Quebec French and European French:
+Here are some other differences between standard Quebec French and France French:

 Many, but not all, of the European equivalents for the words listed above are also used or at least understood in Quebec.